 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-Hilton is back with another points sale in which it’s offering Honors members a 100% bonus on all purchases of 10,000 points or more and, as usual, this values Hilton’s currency at 0.5 cents/point.
-With most of Hilton’s best properties around the world operating with ultra-low occupancy rates, award availability is excellent and that means that this sale can be used to book some amazing stays.
+Hilton has been running its current points sale since the end of July but there are just 3 days left to make the most of the deal on offer.
+Hilton Honors members are being given a 100% bonus on all purchases of 10,000 points or more which, as usual, values Hilton’s currency at 0.5 cents/point.
+With most of Hilton’s best properties around the world operating with super-low occupancy rates, award availability and pricing is excellent which means that this sale can be used to book some amazing stays.

 Headline Terms & Conditions